 Moral licensing: Credentials and credits

 The idea behind the moral credential effect is that a certain behavioral history (e.g., having minority friends on social media) can help people establish “credentials” that they possess certain positive characteristics (e.g., being anti- or non-racist).
 As a result, subsequently morally questionable behaviors (e.g., making conceivably prejudiced comments against ethnical minorities) are less attributed to genuine prejudice (but more to, for instance, situational factors) and may appear less wrong (Bradley-Geist et al., 2010; Thai et al., 2016).
 Importantly, the credentials license morally dubious behaviors by altering how people interpret them (Merritt et al., 2010; Miller & Effron, 2010).
-To illustrate, consider Dutton’s (1971) observation that restaurants with dress code regulations were more likely to turn down Black couples who did not comply with those regulations if they had previously turned down a White couple for that reason.
+To illustrate, consider Dutton’s (1971) observation that restaurants with dress code regulations were more likely to turn down Black couples who violated those regulations if they had previously turned down a White couple for the same reason.
 Presumably, turning down a White couple who did not comply with dress code regulations provided the front desk with a moral credential that later helped them be confident that their decision would not be considered prejudiced (but fair) as they decided to turn down a Black couple (Miller & Effron, 2010).
 Because moral credentials license by altering interpretations of behaviors, in theory, they work best when the behaviors are morally ambiguous, which, due to their ambiguity, afford multiple interpretations (Effron & Monin, 2010; Miller & Effron, 2010; Mullen & Monin, 2016).
 We study such ambiguous behaviors in this research.

 Less of a focus here are moral credits, with which one can also be licensed.
 Moral credits are compared to bank deposits, and the idea is that one accrues these credits by doing good and uses them to balance out subsequent transgressions, which are correspondingly conceptualized as moral debits (Miller & Effron, 2010, p.
 125).
 So long as one has enough “savings” in their account, one would feel more comfortable with spending them to engage in immoral behaviors, and others would condone these behaviors to some extent.
 When credits are used up, however, one goes morally “bankrupt” and may receive harsher blame and heavier punishment for the same misdeed (consider the Boy Who Cried Wolf).
 Unlike moral credentials, moral credits do not change the interpretation of misdeeds.
 The misdeeds licensed by moral credits would not be judged less wrong or harmful, or simply not immoral.
 An analogy may be drawn between moral credits and the “carbon offsets” one purchases before engaging in an environmentally harmful action.
 Although the purchase makes one’s environmental impact neutral on paper, it has no influence on the harmfulness of that very environmentally unfriendly action (Miller & Effron, 2010).